JonasunderscoreJones/WindowsBloatwareRemover/README.md

 For everyone else: Microsoft is a master when it comes to slapping bloatware and advertisement onto their operating system, the edge browser being the most prominent one.

-For real though, I occasionally use Windows virtual machines and despite having a backup that I can easily clone every time I do experiments, etc.., reinstalling a fresh copy of Windows 10 needs to be done from time to time.
+I occasionally use Windows virtual machines and despite having a backup that I can easily clone every time I do experiments, etc.., reinstalling a fresh copy of Windows 10 needs to be done from time to time.

-# Donations for new PC
-Click [here](http://jonasjones.me/uwu) (definitely not a Rick Roll) to donate me money so that I can buy a new PC to test this on Windows 11.